 Robert Altman is not about to be forgotten.
 The man directed a proper handful of esteemed classics in the early ’70s and surged back into the limelight in the early ’90s with a pair of brusquely bitter late-period highlights.
 For good or ill, however, the greater film community tends to look sideways whenever a good portion of his lengthy, dense filmography is on trial.
 Say, for instance, anything between 1976 and 1991, a period in which the director made almost a baker’s dozen of fresh films for dissection, many of them rightfully moved past but quite a number truly audacious, brash, deeply personal, and worthy of analysis in their own way.
 It’s strange to call Robert Altman “underrated”, but the man made a lot of films, and sometimes it seems as if those who love him think time got lost between the early ’70s and its twenty-year later counterpart, the early ’90s.

 Case in point: 1977’s 3 Women, a film that would never in a million years attain the credibility or respect of Altman’s far more conventional stabs at unconventional filmmaking.
 This, as is almost always the case, is not diametrically opposed to the more important fact that it is easily one of his five best films.
 In fact, the two realities are intimately related.
 For 3 Women is absolutely not a conventional film, but it is also deeply unconventional by even Altman’s standards.
 This was a director who rampagingly subverted the Hollywood aura of glowing, individualist storytelling by training his eye on the spaces between people, on the ways in which they existed in relation to one another, rather than on the individuals themselves.
 He almost always favored large casts to this effect, creating tapestries of space which people inhabited but did not define.
 He also broke from both the classical Hollywood sweetness this old man was raised on as well as the new school grit of so many of his contemporary New Wavers.
 Instead, he occupied a sort of middle-ground, pulsing back and forth between zippy froth, and cantankerous mournfulness that felt just as easily at home in American naturalism and European stylization.
-His were always carefully composed films, but they exuded a life that came with moving away from the rampant grime of so many American films of the ’70s.
-More than any director of his time, there was a sense that his worldly, literate style knew both human highs and human lows, and could freely move between the two to forever avoid strangulation in the stubbornness of singularity.
+His were always carefully composed films, but they exuded a casual quotidian-ness that came with moving away from the rampant grime of so many American films of the ’70s.
+More than any director of his time, there was a sense that his worldly, offhand style knew both human highs and human lows, and could freely move between the two to forever avoid strangulation in the stubbornness of singularity.

 On some level, 3 Women follows suit.
-It is absolutely not a work about an individual, but it dials things back from Altman’s usual grandeur to tell a tale of two women (rest assured, there is a third floating around them and drawing them together) and the barbed, irregular, even broken spaces in between them.
+It is absolutely not a work about an individual, but it dials things back from Altman’s usual social focus to tell a tale of only two women (rest assured, there is a third floating around them and drawing them together) and the barbed, irregular, even broken spaces in between them.
 Furthermore, the cues it takes from the New Wave are not the typical ones filled by the cadre of esteemed ’70s directors he so often butted heads with, but neither are they Altman’s normal ones.
 He doesn’t take the clipped harshness of a Godard but instead the more poetic, expressive, analytic quality given to the men like Ingmar Bergman (indeed, Bergman’s Persona is an unmistakable influence, even to the point where this film could be considered an homage).
 As dangerous as so many New Wave works are, 3 Women seems almost Kubrickian in its much more European, style-as-substance quality.
 If it owes much to any other ’70s works, the likeliest comparison is the unstable quality of Nicolas Roeg’s works such as Don’t Look Now, and earlier (mostly impressionistic) comparisons place the film all over the map.
 It occasionally seems like Altman’s take on the chilly abstraction of so many European works of old, and if it isn’t quite “Altman’s Swedish film”, it may be the most Swedish film of any major American director released during the ’70s.

 And as those of us fluent in the art of watching Ingmar Bergman films know, “narrative” is not exactly the easiest stone within to overturn.
 Thankfully, the film takes us fairly far up a certain observational river that a general through-line persists.
 The first half of the film trades heavily on the sort of quietly nervy character-focused storytelling very much of a kind with many of the less propulsive ’70s directors.
 We are introduced to the shy, awkward, passive Pinky Rose (Sissy Spacek) as she begins her first day at a new job in a small, almost deserted California town.
 Having presumably moved there from her native Texas, she takes up residence as an attendant at an elderly folks’ home/ rehabilitation center where Millie Lammoreaux (Shelley Duvall), also from Texas, shows her the ropes.
 Millie is a far more blunt, kinetic, generally spur-of-the-moment figure who thrives on activity, yet she takes a liking to Pinky, and the two end up rooming together in Millie’s small, homey apartment.